 Its serious guys I’ve found myself racing home from Waterford to ‘take in the washing’.
 You see when you live in a climate like ours it isn’t just a case of doing the washing and banging it out on the line.
 Ireland is known to have 4 seasons in one day and not timing a trip to the shops properly can cause a serious back up in the laundry production line.

 With our climate laundry is like a professional sport.
-I mightn't be get paid but it takes a hell of a lot of skill to empty an Irish laundry basket in October.
+I mightn’t be getting paid but it takes a hell of a lot of skill to empty an Irish laundry basket in October.
 Scratch that, laundry is more akin to GAA than professional sports

 For those of you not from Ireland, GAA (particularly hurling) is the fastest and best field sport in the world, don’t believe me?
 Check out the last few minutes of a recent All Ireland hurling final below (and if you’re Irish then watch it again… its brilliant)